ayaderaghul/ayaderaghul/README.md

 <br>
 <br>

-- 👋 Hi, I’m @ayaderaghul
+- 👋 Hi, I’m @ayaderaghul.
+I have a PhD in Economics and self study Computer Science.
 - 👀 I’m interested in modeling/software/data.
 Here is demo of some of my projects: <a href="https://foremost-abalone-linen.glitch.me">MoveNet scoring yoga poses</a> and <a href="https://huggingface.co/ayaderaghul/photo2monet">cycleGAN model to convert photos into Monet</a>
 - 🌱 I’m currently learning at ![](https://img.shields.io/badge/Microverse-blueviolet), working on Unsupervised Deep Reinforcement Learning with application in game theory, with extension on probabilistic logic.
 - 💞️ I’m looking to collaborate